geb/geb/RELEASING.md

 1. Generate a GPG key pair and distribute the public key as per [this blog post](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven).
 Add the following entries to `~/.gradle/gradle.properties`:
 	* signing.keyId=«key id»
 	* signing.password=«key password»
-	* signing.secureKeyRingFile=«path to the secure gpg keyring»
+	* signing.secretKeyRingFile=«path to the secure gpg keyring (not public)»
 1. [Sign up](https://issues.sonatype.org/secure/Signup!default.jspa) for a Jira account @ Sonatype.
 Send your Jira username to someone who is already allowed to publish Geb to Sonatype so that they add a comment [this ticket](https://issues.sonatype.org/browse/OSSRH-3108) to request access rights for you.
 Add your Sonatype credentials to `~/.gradle/gradle.properties`:
 	* sonatypeOssUsername=«Jira@Sontype username»
 	* sonatypeOssPassword=«Jira@Sontype password»